rmarquis/gitmojima/README.md

 ## Purpose

-[gitmoji](https://gitmoji.dev/) enhances commit message readability by using emojis.
-However, the current gitmoji set consists of an extensive collection of 73 items.
+[gitmoji](https://gitmoji.dev/) aims to enhance commit message readability by using emojis.
+However, the current set of 73 items is overwhelming, making it difficult to select the right emoji and understand their intended meanings, which ironically complicates commit history navigation.
-This sheer amount of available emojis leads to several challenges:

-* It is overwhelming, making it hard to select an appropriate intent.
-* It leads to confusion and difficulty in understanding the intended meaning.
-* It lacks clarity in usage explanation, making commit history navigation difficult.
-* It hinders standardization.

-**gitmojima** is a formal specification that improves the use of emojis in commit messages through a *more focused* and *standardized set*.
+**gitmojima** is a formal specification that refines emoji usage in commit messages through a more focused set, balancing simplicity and coverage.
+This allows developers to focus on the actual content of their commits.

-By achieving a balance between simplicity and coverage, gitmojima provides:

-* **streamlined selection** to simplify decision-making.
-* **enhanced comprehension** to reduce confusion.
-* **improved standardization** to promote consistency.
-* **increased efficiency** to enhance productivity.

-In a nutshell, it allows developers to focus on the content of their commits.
+It aligns with the [Conventional Commits](https://www.conventionalcommits.org/) specification.

 ## Reference